 Welcome to Black Girls with Purpose, an organization dedicated to helping young women live with intention.
-I’m Brie Daniels, the founder and author of The Black Girl’s Guide to Living on Purpose.
+I’m Brie Daniels, the founder, Executive Director and author of The Black Girl’s Guide to Living on Purpose.

 How Black Girls with Purpose came into existence

-Before discovering my purpose, I found myself exhausted from all the “what if?” questions of life and felt my best option was to just put an end to them.
+Before discovering my purpose, I was exhausted by all life’s “what if?” questions.
+I thought my best option was to eliminate them.
 I had a loving and supporting family, a quality education but something was still missing.
 I experienced doubt surrounding my worth and significance.
-As a result, I looked for validation in all the wrong places and found myself feeling empty on a regular basis.
+As a result, I looked for validation in all the wrong places.

-Fast forward years later and I worked in teen ministry, having conversations with girls who were confused about why they were placed on this Earth.
+Fast forward years later and I was working in teen ministry, having conversations with girls who were confused about why they existed.
 Afterward, I felt inspired to write The Black Girl’s Guide to Living on Purpose.
-Only a few months after publication I realized I didn’t want to solely rely on the action steps I placed in each chapter to ensure girls connected with the message.
-I wanted to go out and meet them in person and have conversations around the topic of purpose.
+Only a few months after publication I decided not to rely solely on the action steps in each chapter to ensure girls connected with the message.
+I wanted to go out and meet them and discuss their purpose.

 Reasons to connect

-We love partnering with schools and other organizations to put on workshops and other fun events designed to help students.
-Our books and workbooks (perfect for group sessions) cover topics such as self-esteem, time management and more.
-The truth of the matter is, way too many of our girls are just wandering through life with no clear direction.
+We love partnering with schools and other organizations to put on workshops and fun events designed to help high school and college-aged women.
+Our books and workbooks (perfect for group sessions) cover topics such as self-esteem, goal setting and more.
+Too many of our young ladies are wandering through life aimlessly.
 As a survivor of suicidal thoughts that almost led to attempts, I understand how dangerous this style of living is.

 Did you know?